zyrrus/zyrrus/README.md

 # Hello, I'm Zeke!

-I'm a CS and Math major at LSU, and I have a great time working on silly little projects.
+I'm a CS and Math student, and I have a great time working on silly little projects.

 ---